 But whether you should prioritize aperture or shutter speed will be your call.
 It is recommended to shoot on shutter priority mode if you require a speed slower than 1/60 to 1/200.
 While shooting on aperture priority is advised when you want to control the depth of field.

 It is usually used with busy backgrounds so that the depth of field can be appropriately reduced to produce a much more pleasing photo.
 If you are a complete beginner, you can start with automatic.
 But don’t become dependent on it.
 Gradually with practice, master the manual modes.

 Everyone gets intimidated by the limitations and challenges of indoor photography when they first start.
 I was fearful as well, especially due to the light restrictions.
 But when I discovered the positives of mastering the setting, it became easier for me to explore it.

 I begin to realize the fun side of this genre.
-So you should get your basics strong as well.
-By getting the camera and its settings right, you will be able to utilize your creative potential and work on your strengths and weaknesses.
+So it would help if you got your basics strong as well.
+By getting the camera and its settings right, you will utilize your creative potential and work on your strengths and weaknesses.

 Instead of dreading indoor photography, it will become an admirable genre for you!
-I hope that you find these tips helpful and they help you reach heights of success like they did to me!
+I hope you find these tips helpful and help you reach heights of success like they did to me!